 On 1 July HMAS Bataan and HMAS Shoalhaven left Japanese waters escorting US troop ships to Pusan.
 The following day, No. 77 Squadron, led by Wing Commander Lou Spence, flew the first ground support operations over Korea, becoming the first British Commonwealth and United Nations unit to see action in the Korean War.
 Over the next few weeks, No. 77 Squadron flew numerous sorties against KPA forces and, along with other allied air units, greatly assisted in slowing the North Koreans’ advance.

 In mid-July General Douglas MacArthur was appointed Supreme Commander of United Nations forces in Korea and wasted no time in requesting the deployment of 3RAR to the peninsula.
 The Australian government agreed, but stipulated that the battalion would deploy only when fully ready.
-The battalion was brought up to strength over the next month with reinforcements from K Force, an Australian government initiative calling for volunteers to serve a three-year period in the army, including a year in Korea.
-In late August Lieutenant Colonel Charles Green took command of the battalion and put his men through an intensive training program.
+The battalion was brought up to strength over the next month and a half with reinforcements from K Force, an Australian government initiative calling for volunteers to serve a three-year period in the army, including a year in Korea.
+In early September, Lieutenant Colonel Charles Green took command of the battalion and put his men through an intensive training program.

 In a brilliant master stroke, General MacArthur landed marines of the 1st Marine Division at Inchon on 15 September.
 Two days later, ROK, US, and British troops took part in the breakout from the Pusan perimeter.
 One week later, Seoul had been recaptured and UN units began their advance towards the North Korean border.

-On 27 September 3RAR embarked from Kure, Japan, and arrived at Pusan two days later.
+On 27 September 3RAR embarked from Kure, Japan, and arrived at Pusan the followng morning.
 The Australian battalion was taken on strength of the British 27th Brigade, joining the 1st Battalion, Argyll and Southerland Highlanders, and 1st Battalion, Middlesex Regiment.
-The brigade was renamed the 27th Commonwealth Brigade to reflect its colonial roots.
+The brigade was renamed the 27th Commonwealth Brigade to reflect its Antipodean addition.

 3RAR’s first battle